Week #41: Stock your refrigerator with healthy staples

 2. Clear your fridge

-It’s crucial to switch off your kitchen appliance before you begin!
-Empty the fridge and put everything on the table.
-Don’t worry about the room temperature, your food won’t perish in the short period of time that we need for decluttering.
+Before cleaning it out, switch off your refrigerator.
+Clear out your fridge and put everything on the table.
+Don’t worry: your food won’t perish in the short period of time that we need for decluttering.

 3. Ditch the junk